-K-Means Clustering
+Introduction to K-Means Clustering

 Hopefully by now you can see that finding clusters is extremely valuable in a machine learning workflow.
 However, how can you actually find these clusters?
 One of the most basic yet popular approaches is by using a cluster analysis called K-Means Clustering.
 The workflow behind K-Means is actually quite intuitive – here is the no-math introduction to the clustering analysis: